About Me

 Advance Praise for Brad Wetzler's

-INTO THE SOUL OF THE WORLD: My Journey to Healing.
-My Decade-Long, Round-the-World Quest to Overcome Drug Addiction and Cope with Trauma
+INTO THE SOUL OF THE WORLD: My Journey to Healing

 In the age of toxic masculinity and “mansplaining;” in a country in which most violent crimes are committed by men, Brad Wetzler’s Into the Soul of the World offers a powerful, profound, and deeply personal road map for actively cultivating a different kind of manhood.
 As a young journalist in the 90s, Wetzler had it all: an amazing, enviable job as a travel and adventure journalist that sent him all over the world on assignments; a home in beautiful Santa Fe; a loving marriage.
 At the height of magazine journalism, Wetzler’s passport was littered with stamps, and he edited and wrote features for high-profile magazines like the New York Times, George, National Geographic, and many others.
 He commissioned Jon Krakauer’s piece about the lost climbers of Mt.
 Everest that later became the international bestselling book and hit movie, Into Thin Air.